Heat Pump User Tips

 Heat pumps work best when dust filters are clean.
 Vacuum or rinse the dust filters whenever they become visibly dirty or when the indicator light comes on.
 The frequency of cleaning can range from weeks to months depending on use and dust volume.
 For details on how to take the filters out, consult your user manual.

-Keep your outdoor unit clear.
+Keep your outdoor units clear.

 Keep shrubs away from outdoor units and remove leaves that may become stuck in them, being careful not to bend the fins.
 Clear snow drifts away from outdoor units but don’t worry about snow and ice accumulating on them.
 Heat pumps automatically defrost.